 - SPMGT 567 – Social and Cultural Issues of Physical Activity and Sport

-I currently serve on the WSU Faculty Senate’s Research and Arts Committee and am a member of the Sport Management Graduate Faculty.
-I have previously served on the College of Education’s Grants and Research Advisory Committee (GRAC) and Faculty Affairs Committee (CEFAC).
+I have am a member of the Sport Management Graduate Faculty, and have previously served on the WSU Faculty Senate’s Research and Arts Committee, as well as the College of Education’s Grants and Research Advisory Committee (GRAC) and Faculty Affairs Committee (CEFAC).

 - Ph.D., University of Texas at Austin, Sport Management